Back

 Of enormous interest is modifying the genomes of cloned animals so that they can produce clinically and pharmaceutically significant products.
 By genetically modifying pigs, it is possible to make cloned pigs that contain organs that are fit for transplantation into humans (xenotransplantation).
 Also, producing antibodies, clotting factors, or even vaccines in the blood or milk of farm animals provides a means to mass-produce potentially expensive pharmaceutical agents at a fraction of the normal cost.
 This process is called pharming.

 Therapeutic Cloning.
 Therapeutic cloning has tremendous potential for numerous clinical applications.
 Embryonic stem cells (ESCs) made from therapeutic cloning procedures are pluripotent.
-Therefore, injured, diseased, or failing tissues or organs could potentially be replaced by tissues or organs manufactured from embryonic stem cells in the laboratory or fetal cells from cloned fetuses.
+Therefore, injured, diseased, or failing tissues or organs could be replaced by tissues or organs manufactured from embryonic stem cells in the laboratory or fetal cells from cloned fetuses.
 Furthermore, embryonic stem cells made from cloned embryos, or any tissues or organs fashioned from these cells, would not be regarded by the patient's body as foreign.
 Experiments in laboratory animals have shown that such scenarios are possible.
-Therapeutic cloning, coupled with embryonic stem cells technology, could christen a new era of regenerative medicine.
+Therapeutic cloning, coupled with embryonic stem cell technology, could christen a new era of regenerative medicine.

 Embryonic stem cells from cloned embryos have toxicological applications.
-Toxicologists typically use laboratory animals or cultured cells to gauge the biological effects of natural or industrially produced molecules on human beings.
-Unfortunately, laboratory animals show limited utility as a model for human toxicology, and cultured cells do not represent the response of an organ or tissue to foreign molecules.
-Furthermore, neither of these model systems can assess the individual responses people will have to such molecules, because the genetic variation between individual humans causes differential responses to drugs, toxins, or environmental pollutants.
+Toxicologists typically use laboratory animals or cultured cells to gauge the biological effects of natural or industrially produced molecules on humans.
+However, laboratory animals show limited utility as a model for human toxicology, and cultured cells do not represent the response of an organ or tissue to foreign molecules.
+Furthermore, neither of these model systems can assess the individual responses people will have to such molecules because the genetic variation between individual humans causes differential responses to drugs, toxins, or environmental pollutants.
 However, cultured embryonic stem cells from cloned embryos can test the biological effects of drugs or environmental pollutants on cells made from a specific person.
 In addition, because these cells can be differentiated into various tissues and even organs, they can be used to evaluate the individual and tissue-specific responses people might have to particular drugs or pollutants.

 Careers and Course Work